CAREamics/careamics-examples/README.md

 # CAREamics Examples

-This repository host example uses of [CAREamics](https://github.com/CAREamics/careamics).
+This repository host example uses of [CAREamics](https://github.com/CAREamics/careamics) used in the documentation.

 ## Installation